Class D Audio Amp

 19 Volt supply

 I used an old laptop computer supply, rated at 19 V at 6.3 amps.
-The extra output power (about 20 watts) was immediately noticeable on all speakers; they sounded much more dynamic and the bass was more authoritative.
+The increased output power (about 20 clean watts) was immediately noticeable on all speakers; they sounded much more dynamic and the bass was more authoritative.
 I highly recommend a higher voltage supply like this one.

 24 Volt supply